 Personalized Reinforcement

 As our understanding of individual differences in responsiveness to primary reinforcers grows, researchers may develop more personalized reinforcement strategies.
-This could involve tailoring the type and timing of primary reinforcers to match an individual's specific needs and preferences.
+This could involve tailoring the type and timing of primary reinforcers to match an individual's specific needs and preferences And that's really what it comes down to..

 Ethical Frameworks